simonmichael/hledger/MANUAL.md

 > Which field contains the transaction cleared status (`*`).

-##### account-assigning rules

-The rest of the file is account-assigning rules, which select a transfer account based on the transaction's description (unless `account2-field` is used.)
-Each of these is a paragraph consisting of one or more case-insensitive regular expressions), one per line, followed by the account name to use when the transaction's description matches any of these patterns.
+Account-assigning rules select an account to transfer to based on the description field (unless `account2-field` is used.)
+Each account-assigning rule is a paragraph consisting of one or more case-insensitive regular expressions), one per line, followed by the account name to use when the transaction's description matches any of these patterns.
 Eg: